folajindayo/wallet-health/README.md

 perf: optimize AppKit bundle size
 ```

-### Automated Git Farming Script (`farm.sh`)
+### Automated Git Commit Script (`commit.sh`)

-The project includes an advanced automated git commit script (`farm.sh`) that reads commit messages from `wallet.txt` and automatically commits and pushes changes to your repository.
+The project includes an advanced automated git commit script (`commit.sh`) that reads commit messages from `wallet.txt` and automatically commits and pushes changes to your repository.

 #### Features